From The Desk Of Clarence Bass

 I admit to stressing myself out from time to time.
 I did it this morning when I went in for my regular checkup by my long time dermatologist—only to find out that my appointment had been scheduled with another doctor.
 I was mad and I let the staff know it.
 I should’ve kept in mind that the staffer I was berating probably had nothing to do with the mix-up.
 I finally settled down and let them reschedule my appointment.

 The other thing that comes to mind is my decision long ago to leave the law firm where I was a name partner.
 I had no way of knowing how I would do practicing law on my own and devoting part of my time to a career in fitness.
 It turned out to be the best decision I ever made. http://www.cbass.com/outlookmatters.htm

 (The only exception was marrying Carol, which was the best decision I ever made.)

 The need for emotional support also hits home.
-Working at home, I’m along during a good portion of the day.
+Working at home, I’m alone during a good portion of the day.
 We have friends all over the world, but not a lot of direct contact.

 A saving grace is my contact with wonderful neighbors.
 The neighbors on both sides of us are good friends.
 They moved here at about the same time as we did—and we talk often.